 Directions for this activity:

-The teacher will inform students they will be creating their own classroom screen to create a graphic organizer.
+The teacher will inform students they will be following instructions on the Classroom Screen.

 Different options for assessing the students: